mskcc/iam-aggregation-engine/docs/IdentityLinking.md

   "Api": {
     "AzureUsersSourceTableName": "AzureUsers_Source_Stage", // This is the table used to link identites to associated Microsoft Entra Object IDs.
     "BulkProcessingBatchSize": 25, // This tells the service how many identites to process during each recurring job cycle.
-    "BulkProcessingBatchSchedule": "* * * * *" // This tells the service the frequency in which to process each job cycle.
+    "BulkProcessingBatchSchedule": "* * * * *", // This tells the service the frequency in which to process each job cycle.
+    "LoggingRetentionDays": 7, // Retention for rolling log file.
   },
   "PingOne": {
     "ApiBaseUrl": "https://api.pingone.com/v1", // This is the base url for API requests to PingOne.